I7-Examples/When-in-Rome-2/docs/source.txt

 Definition: a thing is entertaining if creature can touch it and it is not wanted by the creature and it is available and it is not part of something.

 The last every turn rule:
-	change the heart's desire to the creature;
+	now the heart's desire is the creature;
-	if Esther's utterance is not "blank", say "[Esther's utterance][paragraph break]"; change Esther's utterance to "blank";
+	if Esther's utterance is not "blank", say "[Esther's utterance][paragraph break]"; now Esther's utterance is "blank";
 	now every animal is active.

 Section 4 - Creature Reactions to Giving and Other Actions